ButCOVID-19 Employment and Benefit Questions

 III.
 SMALL BUSINESS ADMINISTRATION ASSISTANCE

-I learned about the Small Business Administration Economic Injury Disaster Loans mentioned on the website, and am wondering if my loanout company is eligible to apply?
+I learned about the Small Business Administration Economic Injury Disaster Loans mentioned on the website.
+Is my loanout company eligible to apply?

 Your loanout company may have been eligible for the Small Business Administration Economic Injury Disaster Loan if it is an LLC, C-Corp or S-Corp.
 However, as of May 4, the program’s funding has run out and the program is only accepting applications from agricultural businesses.
 Continue to check this page to find out if new loans will be available.